rust-lang/rust-wiki-backup/Note-testsuite.md

 # The Rust test suite

 The rust test suite has several sets of tests for different purposes.
-As the compiler is built over multiple stages, and with varying host and target combinations, debugging and profiling settings, the tests can generally be run in many different ways.
+As the compiler is built over multiple stages, and with varying host and target combinations, debugging and profiling settings, the tests can be run in many different ways.

 ### Recipes